tomasguillen/picklejar/README.md

 Similarly, every read or write function has an object and a vector version.
 The latter can work with any container but only for it's **deep_(copy/read)** version.

 ### Low-Level API Quick Start
-All low-level read or write functions have the following form:\n **picklejar::write_object_to_file**, where you can replace "write" with "read", "object" with "vector", and "file" with one of: "stream", "file", "buffer".\n
+All low-level read or write functions have the following form:\
+**picklejar::write_object_to_file**, where you can replace "write" with "read", "object" with "vector", and "file" with one of: "stream", "file", "buffer".\
-Additionally, this API has **picklejar::util::preserve_blank_instance_member** and **copy_new_bytes_to_instance** which are described in the Low-Level API break down section.\n
+Additionally, this API has **picklejar::util::preserve_blank_instance_member** and **copy_new_bytes_to_instance** which are described in the Low-Level API break down section.\
 Also, **picklejar::sizeof_unversioned** can be used to obtain the size of an object or vector taking into account additional bytes used by picklejar—generally just the .size() if it's a container or a string.
-This is useful for using low-level API calls inside the Deep Copy/Read API write functions.\n
+This is useful for using low-level API calls inside the Deep Copy/Read API write functions.\
 Finally, **picklejar::write_string_to_buffer** is a lone function, there is no read equivalent and it's just there to facilitate writting std::strings in certain situations, reading the string is easy and can be seen in the versioining examples.

 Here are the write and read functions that can be used to write and read an object to a file